Florida vs. Baylor College Basketball Predictions & Picks - November 24

 Florida Performance Insights

-- The Gators are outscoring opponents by 14.8 points per game, with a +74 scoring differential overall.
-They put up 85.4 points per game (37th in college basketball) and allow 70.6 per outing (181st in college basketball).
+- The Gators put up 85.4 points per game (37th in college basketball) while giving up 70.6 per outing (180th in college basketball).
+They have a +74 scoring differential and outscore opponents by 14.8 points per game.

-- Florida wins the rebound battle by nine boards on average.
-It collects 40 rebounds per game, 26th in college basketball, while its opponents pull down 31.
+- Florida comes out on top in the rebound battle by an average of nine boards.
+It records 40 rebounds per game (26th in college basketball) compared to its opponents' 31.

-- Florida has committed 1.4 more turnovers than its opponents, averaging 13 (244th in college basketball) while forcing 11.6 (228th in college basketball).
+- Florida has had more turnovers than its opponents this season, committing 13 per game (243rd in college basketball) while forcing 11.6 (228th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.